3enedict/ignition/README.md

 ## TODO

-- Fix replace_components_in_file to not overwrite a preexisting crate's components
-- Make ecs work in external crate
+- Test if ecs works in external crates
-- Add tests to ecs macros
+- Add tests for ecs macros
+- Add comments to explain all f****** regexes
+- Replace check_if_components_locked with file check
 - Add function to check components.toml hasn't been tampered with
-- Subdivide engine macro into engine!() and ecs!()
+- Subdivide engine macro into engine!() and ecs!() for tests
+- Add engine trait
-- Add parameters for engine macro (name, headless: Hydrogen, screen: Diesel, default: Engine)
+- Add parameters for engine macro (name, headless: Hydrogen, screen: Diesel, default: Engine) perhaps by parsing it using syn::Punctuated
 - Make triangle test work
 - Try loading shaders in a more friendly way
 - Add back VertexGroups